realitycollective/com.realitycollective.service-framework-docs/docs/basics/05_service_patterns.md

 In some scenarios, it is common for two services to be interlinked, each providing a distinct service / operation particular to that service, yet dependent on another service to provide "common" functionality.

 Depending on how the connectivity is maintained, care must be taken to ensure the services are registered in the correct order.
-However, you can also utilise Scriptable Objects as configurable assets to provide weak references between services.
+However, you can also utilize Scriptable Objects as configurable assets to provide weak references between services.

-The simplest solution is that Service 2, on initialisation or later, will call "```GetService<IService1>```" to gain a reference and utilise Service 1 during its operation.
+The simplest solution is that Service 2, on initialization or later, will call `GetService<IService1>` to gain a reference and utilize `Service 1` during its operation.

 ---